CGI Full Form: Computer Generated Imagery

 Essential Roles in CGI Production

-Computer Generated Imagery (CGI) breathes life into fantastical creatures and awe-inspiring landscapes on the big screen.
+Computer-generated imagery (CGI Full Form) breathes life into fantastical creatures and awe-inspiring landscapes on the big screen.
 But this captivating world is a collaborative effort, requiring a diverse team of skilled professionals.
 Let’s delve into some of the key creative and technical roles that bring a director’s vision to life:

 Art Department: